opensearch-project/documentation-website/_observability/log-analytics.md

 # Log Ingestion

-Log ingestion provides a way to transform unstructured log data into a structure data and ingestion into OpenSearch.
-This data can help improve your log collection in distributed applications.

-Structured log data allows for improved queries and filtering based on the data format when you are searching logs for an event.
+Log ingestion provides a way to transform unstructured log data into structured data and ingest into OpenSearch.
+Structured log data allows for improved queries and filtering based on the data format when searching logs for an event.

 ## Get started with log ingestion

-OpenSearch Log Ingestion consists of three components---[Data Prepper]({{site.url}}{{site.baseurl}}/observability-plugins/data-prepper/index/), [OpenSearch]({{site.url}}{{site.baseurl}}/) and [OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/)---that fit into the OpenSearch ecosystem.
+OpenSearch Log Ingestion consists of three components---[Data Prepper]({{site.url}}{{site.baseurl}}/observability/data-prepper/index/), [OpenSearch]({{site.url}}{{site.baseurl}}/) and [OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/)---that fit into the OpenSearch ecosystem.
 The Data Prepper repository has several [sample applications](https://github.com/opensearch-project/data-prepper/tree/main/examples) to help you get started.

 ### Basic flow of data